lzwjava/blog-source/notes/2025-06-26-factorial-scheme-code-en.md

 ---
-title: "Chez Scheme Factorial Program"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Chez Scheme Factorial Program
 translated: false
-generated: true
 ---

 Here's a simple Chez Scheme program that calculates the factorial of a number.
 Save it as `factorial.scm`: